Cognigy/Documentation/docs/en/docs/live-agent/settings/automation-rules.md

 ## Clone an Automation Rule

 To make a copy of an existing automation rule, click the clone icon from the Automation list you want to copy.
-A replica of the automation reule with the same conditions and actions will be created.
+A replica of the automation rule with the same conditions and actions will be created.

 ## Delete an Automation Rule